 - Begin kneading the dough to form a ball that's moist enough to stay together, but not coming off on your hands.
 Keep rolling and pressing with your palm for a few minutes (like you would when kneading bread dough).

-- If the dough appears too crumbly, add a tbsp of water at a time until you are able to form a texture similar to play-dough.
+- If the dough appears too crumbly, add a tablespoon of water at a time until you are able to form a texture similar to play-dough.
 If it becomes too sticky, add in a little more masa harina.

 - Next, start breaking off pieces of the dough to form small balls.
 Roll each piece of dough in between your palms until smooth.
 You should get about 14-16 empanadas out of this recipe.
 Only roll 2-3 balls at a time, and store the extra dough under a tea towel to prevent drying out.